Andrea James

 Andrea Jean James (born January 16, 1967) is an American transgender rights activist, film producer, and blogger.

+Herself a transgender woman, James has been a leading figure in protests against the work of sexologists including Ray Blanchard and J. Michael Bailey who she argues engage in the academic exploitation of transgender people.
+Her tactics—which include targeting the families of those she opposes—have been described by critics as intimidation and harassment.

+James runs the website Transgender Map, which contains advice for trans people, as well as extensive information about those she considers anti-trans.

-Education
+Education and career

 James grew up in Franklin, Indiana, and attended Wabash College, where she majored in English, Latin, and Greek.
 After graduating in 1989, she obtained an M.A. in English language and literature from the University of Chicago.

-Career

 After college, James worked in advertising, first for several years at the Chicago Tribune, then for a decade at DDB Chicago.
 It was while working there that she transitioned.
-She became involved in consumer activism, with an interest in medical and academic fraud.
-In 1996 she created Transsexual Road Map, a consumer website for the transgender community, and later set up HairFacts and HairTell, a website and discussion forum about hair removal.
+By 1999, she created Transsexual Road Map (later renamed Transgender Map), an online resource for the transgender community.

-James moved to Los Angeles in 2003 and co-founded Deep Stealth Productions with her roommate, author and entertainer Calpernia Addams, to create content marketed to transgender people.
+James moved to Los Angeles in 2003 and co-founded Deep Stealth Productions with her roommate, author and entertainer Calpernia Addams, to create content by and for transgender people.
 They filmed an instructional video, Finding Your Female Voice, to offer voice coaching to trans women, and in 2004 produced and performed in the first all-transgender cast of The Vagina Monologues, debuting a new piece created by Eve Ensler for the occasion.
 James was also a co-producer of and appeared in Beautiful Daughters, a documentary film about the event.

-In 2004 James founded the nonprofit GenderMedia Foundation.
-The following year she was a script consultant for Transamerica (2005), helping actress Felicity Huffman prepare for her role as a trans woman.
-She appeared in the HBO documentary Middle Sexes: Redefining He and She (2005), and in 2007 directed a 7-minute film, Casting Pearls.
-She was a consulting producer for, and appeared in, the reality-dating television series Transamerican Love Story on the Logo digital channel in 2008.
-In 2009 she directed another short film, Transproofed.

-James was appointed in 2007 to the Board of Directors of TransYouth Family Allies, a nonprofit that supports transgender youth and their families, and in 2008 to the Board of Directors of Outfest, where she was involved in the restoration of the documentary Queens at Heart.
-In 2012 she co-founded Thought Moment Media.
-She directed the 2015 Showtime concert film Alec Mapa: Baby Daddy.

-Writing and activism
+According to her website, her work in film has continued, and as of As of December 2023 she has directed at least 11 videos, shorts, or TV series, and acted as a consultant on many more.

-James writes about consumer rights, technology, pop culture, and LGBT rights.
-She has contributed to Boing Boing, QuackWatch, eMedicine, The Advocate, The Huffington Post and Wikipedia.
+James has served on the boards of nonprofits TransYouth Family Allies and Outfest.
+She writes about consumer rights, technology, pop culture, and LGBT rights on her website, and she has contributed to Boing Boing, QuackWatch, eMedicine, The Advocate, The Huffington Post and Wikipedia.